kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- To define APIs, we discuss with the interviewer what specific behaviors or functions of the system we need to design.
 	- We **write down verbs** characterizing these functions and start thinking about **input parameters and return values**.
 	- We then can **make several iterations** to brush up the APIs.
 After this step we should be clear on what the scope of the design is.
 2. We then discuss **non-functional requirements** with the interviewer and figure out what **qualities of the system** she is most interested in.
+	- focus on **scalability, availabilityand performance**.
+	- Among other popular choices we have consistency, durability, maintainability and cost, Try to pick not more than 3 qualities.
-We can now **outline a high-level architecture** of the system.
+3. We can now **outline a high-level architecture** of the system.
 Draw some **key components** on the whiteboard.
-	- focus on **scalability, availabilityand performance**.
+	- think about how data gets into the system, how it gets out of the system and where data is stored inside the system.
+	- Draw these components on the whiteboard.
+It is ok to be rather generic at this stage.
+Details will follow later.
+	-
-3. At the next stage we should **dive deep** into several of those components.
+4. At the next stage we should **dive deep** into several of those components.
 Our interviewer will help us understand what components we should focus on.
-4. And the last important step is to **discuss bottlenecks** and how to deal with them.
+5. And the last important step is to **discuss bottlenecks** and how to deal with them.

-To define non-functional requirements, just know what your options are.
-Open a list of non-functional requirements on wiki and read the list.
-There are many of them.
-I recommend to

-Try to pick not more than 3 qualities.
 To outline a high-level design, think about how data gets into the system, how it gets out of the system and where data is stored inside the system.
-Draw these components on the whiteboard.
-It is ok to be rather generic at this stage.
-Details will follow later.

 And although it is not easy, try to drive the conversation.
-Our goal here is to get understanding of what components to focus on next.
-And the interviewer will help us.

 While designing specific components, start with data.
 How it is stored, transferred and processed.